nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-chained-hashing/index.md

 A linked list!

-In some implementations of chained hashing, a linked list will be used to store the colliding values.
+The 'classic' implementation of chained hashing uses a linked list to store the colliding values.
+For our intents and purposes, arrays will suffice.
 If you want to go deeper, check out [Data Structures in JavaScript: Linked List](https://jarednielsen.com/data-structure-linked-list-javascript/).

 Now we need to _get_ our values.
 For reference, our existing `get` method looks like this:
 ```js